 In addition to his work for the Power Company, he is the owner of a new training facility in Chattanooga, Crux Conditioning, where he works with a variety of people, from adults with general fitness goals to elite collegiate athletes and outdoor athletes of all ability levels.

 Paul graduated from Purdue University ('12) with a degree in Movement and Sports Science.
 He is a Certified Strength and Conditioning Specialist with the NSCA, a SFG Level I Kettlebell Instructor, a NASM-Certified Personal Trainer, a FMS-Level 2 practitioner, and a Precision Nutrition Level 1 coach.

 Blake was one of the very first clients to use our new training app and customized plans.
 Over several training cycles he kept asking questions, digging into the how and why of training, practice, and progression.
 Kris noticed in Blake the same curiosity that led him to go down the path that became The Power Company, so he brought him on board to help build the team, where he's become an integral part of the growing community.

 Coaching hasn't stopped Blake from progressing his own climbing.
-He's been climbing for 12 years, and though he'll begrudgingly go to the boulder fields, where he's climbed V10, he's mainly a sport climber, with ascents of 5.13+ in areas all over the country.
+He's been climbing for 12 years, and though he'll begrudgingly go to the boulder fields, where he's climbed V10, he's mainly a sport climber, with ascents of up to 5.14 in areas all over the country.
 During the summer he escapes the southern humidity and travels the West with his wife Erynn, a school teacher.